abrady/Vulk/README.md

 So can I skip this? what format does it need to go back into?

-1. I notice when I make the renderpass that I specify finalLayout = VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL in VkAttachmentDescription, maybe I don't need to do the transition?
+### 1. I notice when I make the renderpass that I specify finalLayout = VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL in VkAttachmentDescription, maybe I don't need to do the transition?

 Okay, so comment out the transition code, let's see what happens:

 VkBuffer should have VK_BUFFER_USAGE_TRANSFER_SRC_BIT set during creation.
 The Vulkan spec states: srcBuffer must have been created with VK_BUFFER_USAGE_TRANSFER_SRC_BIT usage flag (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-vkCmdCopyBuffer-srcBuffer-00118>)

-2. progress? looks like we need the buffer to have this bit set, fine.
+### 2. progress? looks like we need the buffer to have this bit set, fine

 Vulk: ERROR: 2 message: Validation Error: [ VUID-vkCmdCopyImageToBuffer-dstBuffer-00191 ] Object 0: handle = 0x189c4a64360, type = VK_OBJECT_TYPE_COMMAND_BUFFER; Object 1: handle = 0x80f3660000000110, type = VK_OBJECT_TYPE_BUFFER; | MessageID = 0x9936f2bd | Invalid usage flag for VkBuffer 0x80f3660000000110[] used by vkCmdCopyImageToBuffer.
 In this case, VkBuffer should have VK_BUFFER_USAGE_TRANSFER_DST_BIT set during creation.
 The Vulkan spec states: dstBuffer must have been created with VK_BUFFER_USAGE_TRANSFER_DST_BIT usage flag (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-vkCmdCopyImageToBuffer-dstBuffer-00191>)